noturlluvia/planning-scheduling-tool/README.md

 # FocusFlow

-**FocusFlow** is an iOS task management app designed to help users manage and track their tasks and subtasks effectively.
-With built-in prioritization, countdown timers for subtasks, and an intuitive interface, FocusFlow aims to improve productivity by keeping you organized and focused on what matters most.
+FocusFlow is an iOS task management application designed to help users organize their tasks and subtasks efficiently, with built-in countdown timers for each subtask.
+The app allows users to manage their tasks with different priorities, track time spent on each subtask, and monitor overall progress.

 ## Features

-- **Task Management**: Create, edit, and delete tasks with start and due dates.
+- Create and manage tasks with custom titles, start dates, due dates, and priority levels.
-- **Subtask Tracking**: Break down tasks into manageable subtasks, each with its own countdown timer.
-- **Priority Levels**: Set priority levels (Low, Normal, High) to organize tasks based on importance, with color-coded indicators.
-- **Countdown Timer**: Start a timer for each subtask and track the time remaining.
-- **Task Completion**: Mark tasks as complete, with automatic updates to task status.
-- **Categorization**: View tasks categorized into "Due Today," "Upcoming Tasks," and "Completed This Week."
+- Add and manage subtasks with individual countdown timers.
+- Track the completion of tasks and subtasks.
+- Intuitive UI with dynamic task and subtask organization.

-## Known Issues (as in Work-In-Progress)
+## Known Issues (Work-In-Progress)

-- The countdown timer for subtasks sometimes does not count down as expected.
-- The app may fail to transition to the CountdownView after clicking "Start Timer."
+- Subtask timers do not accurately reflect the time input during subtask creation.
+Instead, they start with a default time of 1 hour.

 ## Installation
+Ensure you have Xcode installed on your macOS machine.
+Clone this repository, open it in Xcode, and press the Run button.

 1. Clone the repository: